Symmetry protected topological phases under decoherence: Strange Correlators

 When we turn on this noise on all the even sites, it is straightforward to see that the behavior of the type-I and type-II strange correlators would remain the same as was discussed in the previous sections.

 Instead, one may also consider a noise model coherent over multiple sites, i.e., Kraus operators $K_i$s in \eqnref{eq:noise_Kraus} are extended over multiple sites.
 In this case, the global decoherence channel acts as a stochastic random short-depth local unitary transformation.
 While doing so, we can still require the noise channel to respect the doubled symmetry of $\mathbb{Z}_2^\todd$, and the adjoint action of $\mathbb{Z}_2^\teven$.
 For each quantum trajectory, such a noise action can be decomposed into strictly a local noise in \eqnref{eq:noise_basic} and short-depth local unitary transformations.
-Accordingly, a generic complicated noise model can change the magnitude of type-II strange correlator as a generic unitary transformation away from the fixed point decreases the magnitude of the type-II strange correlator in \figref{fig:1d_numerics}(b).
+Since a unitary transformation can decrease the magnitude of the type-II strange correlator as shown in \figref{fig:1d_numerics}(b), a generic noise model can change the magnitude of the type-II strange correlator.

+Finally, we remark two additional cases: (i) If $\cE$ is strongly symmetric under $G = \mathbb{Z}_2 \times \mathbb{Z}_2$ (does not break any symmetry of an underlying SPT state), an observable (e.g. strange correlators or non-local order parameters) that probes the presence of an SPT order remains unchanged. (ii) If $\cE$ is weakly symmetric under $G = \mathbb{Z}_2 \times \mathbb{Z}_2$ (break the entire symmetry of an underlying SPT state), both types of strange correlators would become immediately trivial in this case.
+However, as we later discuss, if protecting symmetries are of higher forms, emergent symmetries can appear to still protect strange correlators.